Special Weather Statement issued for Hendry, Inland Collier County by NWS - News Break

 Special Weather Statement issued for Hendry, Inland Collier County by NWS

-Effective: 2021-07-13 10:30:00 EDT Expires: 2021-07-13 14:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: To report severe weather, contact your nearest law enforcement agency.
+Effective: 2021-07-13 10:30:00 EDT Expires: 2021-07-13 14:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+To report severe weather, contact your nearest law enforcement agency.
 You can also share your report with NWS Miami on Facebook and Twitter.
-Target Area: Hendry; Inland Collier County SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL COLLIER AND NORTHWESTERN HENDRY COUNTIES UNTIL 245 PM EDT * At 153 PM EDT, National Weather Service meteorologists were tracking a strong thunderstorm near Felda, or 10 miles north of Immokalee, moving west at 20 mph. * Winds in excess of 45 mph possible with this storm. * Locations impacted include Labelle, Felda and Keri.alerts.weather.gov
+Target Area: Hendry; Inland Collier County SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN COLLIER AND SOUTHWESTERN HENDRY COUNTIES UNTIL 230 PM EDT * At 130 PM EDT, National Weather Service meteorologists were tracking a strong thunderstorm near Ave Maria, moving northwest at 15 mph. * Winds in excess of 45 mph possible with this storm. * Locations impacted include Ave Maria, Immokalee, Golden Gate Estates, Orangetree, Big Corkscrew Island, Corkscrew Swamp Sanctuary, Sunniland, Bunker Hill and Lake Trafford.alerts.weather.gov

 Comments / 0